The Making of an Etching

 Robert Reynolds is a landscape artist who concentrates on the pristine nature areas of California.
 Also, many of his subjects interpret and depict the coastline of California, especially the Morro Bay estuary and the recent advent of the many grape vineyards that now delineate the land.
 He also paints in the High Sierra mountains and has spent time in England

-The paintings of San Luis Obispo native, are in art collections throughout the United States and abroad.
-Reynolds has assembled an impressive body of work and list of honors.
-His paintings have appeared on many past posters such as the San Luis Obispo Symphony, the San Luis Obispo Mozart Festival and the Bicentennial Poster celebrating the founding of the City of San Luis Obispo, California (highlighting Father Junipero Serra, who founded many of the early California Missions) and a poster celebrating Ironstone Vineyards located in Murphys, California.
+A native of San Luis Obispo, Mr. Reynold's paintings are in art collections throughout the United States and abroad.
+Mr. Reynolds has assembled an impressive body of work and list of honors.
+His paintings have appeared on many posters for the San Luis Obispo Symphony, the San Luis Obispo Mozart Festival and the Bicentennial Poster celebrating the founding of the City of San Luis Obispo, (highlighting Father Junipero Serra, who founded many of the early California Missions) and a poster celebrating Ironstone Vineyards located in Murphys, California.